 In traditional western tropical astrology, Capricorn is the sign of Mars’s exaltation – the highest dignity available to a planet.
 This is Mars with structural support, with the full backing of the sign’s nature, with every Capricornian quality amplifying what Mars does best.
 Mars is not a guest here.
 It is operating at peak functional capacity.

 What that produces in a natal chart is a drive that is controlled, patient, goal-oriented, and willing to pay a price over time for what it wants.
 The fire of Mars runs through the cold discipline of Saturn – Capricorn’s ruling planet – and the result is neither extinguished nor unchecked.
 It is refined.
-This is ambition as a tool, desire as an engine, and the will as a long-term construction project.
+The gift is stamina.
+The risk is treating every desire as if it has to justify itself before it gets to exist.

 For a deeper foundation on what Mars governs across the natal chart, see our guide to Mars in astrology.